KleberVales/programacao-orientada-a-objetos/README.md

 **Polymorphism:** Enables methods with the same name to behave differently depending on the object’s type or context.\
 → Example: method overriding (@Override in Java).

+**Abstraction:** Focuses on the essential aspects of an object while hiding unnecessary implementation details.\
+→ Example: using abstract classes and methods.